Four Ways to Recharge as a Teacher

 I consider it such a privilege to come alongside students and their families in both seasons of joy and sorrow, but, at times, they can leave me feeling so physically and emotionally exhausted.

-What is it about our culture that seems to see stillness as synonymous with laziness??
+What is it about our culture that seems to see stillness as a synonym for laziness??

 I have found a few ways to be particularly life-giving in this past season.